It's simple to make stevia sweetened sugar free chocolate chips. And these low carb chocolate chunks are perfect for

 I used a food scale to weigh out the cocoa butter because it is difficult to measure.
 Weighing out the amount needed is much easier and it is much more accurate than using a cup or tablespoon measure.

 Once you make up your batch of low carb chocolate chips, simply put them in a storage container or plastic bag.
-Keep them handy in your refrigerator so you can make up a batch of yummy low carb chocolate chip cookies any time.
+Keep them handy in your refrigerator so you can use them in yummy recipes.

 I like to eat these sugar free chocolate chips by the handful for a quick snack.
 So, it's best to hide them at the back of the refrigerator.
 That way, you aren't tempted to eat them all before they can be used for baking.